 The chamber is filled with a carbon rich-gas, like methane, and other gases.
 The gases are ionized into plasma using technology similar to that of microwaves or lasers.
 The ionization breaks the molecular bonds in the gases, and the pure carbon adheres to the diamond seed and slowly crystallizes.

-Not only do man-made stones offer the same clarity and quality as mined ones, but they’re created in a way that’s more sustainable, more eco-friendly and better in the long-term for the environment.
-They also cut out the perilous and conflict-provoking mining industry that’s been the subject of so many movies and tales (see Leonardo DiCaprio’s Blood Diamond, as an example.)
+Not only do man-made stones offer the same clarity and quality as mined ones, but they’re created in a way that’s more sustainable, eco-friendly, and better in the long-term for the environment.
+They also cut out the perilous and conflict-provoking mining industry that’s been the subject of so many movies and tales (see Leonardo DiCaprio’s 2006 film Blood Diamond as an example).

 But those are just sweeping statements.
 What’s the real impact of buying a lab-grown diamond?
 Exactly how much does it help the world when compared to traditional, mined diamonds?

-1ct of mined diamond = nearly 100 sq. ft of disturbed land & almost 6,000 lbs. of mineral waste.
-1ct of lab-grown diamonds disrupt just 0.07 sq. ft of land & only 1 lb. of mineral waste.
+- Effects on the earth: Did you know that 1 carat of mined diamonds = nearly 100 sq. ft of disturbed land & almost 6,000 lbs. of mineral waste?
+Compare that to 1 carat of lab-grown diamonds, which disrupt just 0.07 sq. ft of land & only 1 lb. of mineral waste.

-Lab-grown diamonds can be anywhere from 30-40% less expensive than mined diamonds.
+- Effects on your wallet: Lab-grown diamonds can be anywhere from 30-40% less expensive than mined diamonds.
 This means you can purchase a larger diamond within the same budget while also reducing your ecological footprint on earth.
-Shop our fresh diamonds!